-4.11.1 School meal providers
+4.11.1 School meal and wrap around care providers

-Our meals contractor assures us that they adhere to all allergen requirements and their staff are suitably trained and made aware of all potential allergens in the foods they provide.
+Our meals contractor/wraparound care provider assures us that they adhere to all allergen requirements and their staff are suitably trained and made aware of all potential allergens in the foods they provide.
 They have undertaken to:

-- liaise directly with us and take the pupil IHCPs that we share into account when planning menus and allergen management. - record the ingredients used in each dish to display in the food preparation area, or be readily available to all relevant staff, label foods they prepack, and keep a copy of the ingredient information on labels of pre-packed foods e.g., sauces, desserts etc. - keep ingredients in their original containers, or a copy of the labelling information in a central place, with each product suitably enclosed to prevent cross-contamination in storage. - ensure allergen information is kept up to date e.g., if foods purchased are changed or products substituted.
+- liaise directly with us and take the pupil IHCPs that we share into account when planning menus and allergen management; - record the ingredients used in each dish to display in the food preparation area, or be readily available to all relevant staff, label foods they prepack, and keep a copy of the ingredient information on labels of pre-packed foods e.g., sauces, desserts etc.; - keep ingredients in their original containers, or a copy of the labelling information in a central place, with each product suitably enclosed to prevent cross-contamination in storage; - ensure allergen information is kept up to date e.g., if foods purchased are changed or products substituted.

-Their recipes are analysed, and details of allergen contents is available from our kitchen team with each menu cycle.
-This information is posted to the school website and is also available from the school office.
+Their recipes are analysed, and details of allergen contents is available from our kitchen/ wraparound care team with each menu cycle.
+This information is posted to the school website and is also available from the contractor's website.

-Information is passed to, and we meet regularly with the kitchen team to make sure all dietary requirements and food intolerances are met and catered for.
+Information is passed to, and we meet regularly with the kitchen/wraparound care team to make sure all dietary requirements and food intolerances are met and catered for.
 Children with food allergies have an IHCP which is shared as necessary to inform menus and practices.